Sunlitspace542/65816-superfx-asm-argonaut-vscode/README.md

 ## TODO

-- [ ] Super FX: See if the "see also" instructions bit at the end can be made into hyperlinks to those instructions' explanations, or if a sort of interactive help directory thing can be added
+- [ ] Super FX tooltips: See if the "see also" instructions bit at the end can be made into hyperlinks to those instructions' explanations, or if a sort of interactive help directory thing can be added
-- [ ] Super FX: Add RAM and ROM cycle counts for every instruction (will take a long time)
+- [ ] Super FX tooltips: Add RAM and ROM cycle counts for every instruction (will take a long time)
-- [x] Super FX: Add explanations for branch instructions (left out of the original)
+- [x] Super FX tooltips: Add explanations for branch instructions (left out of the original)